EstimatedEst. Read Time: 13 minutes

 I’ve shown you how to perform a traditional Lat Pulldown based on whether you want to target the lat muscles or upper-to-mid back.

-Now, I want to cover some of the most common mistakes of the Lat Pulldown exercise.
+Now, I want to cover some of the most common mistakes of this machine-based exercise, so that you can learn proper form.
 You might not even realize that you’re making one of these mistakes!

 The catch is that you need to be doing it right and with correct form.